ethanbass/chromConverter/README.md

 ### Further analysis

 For downstream analyses of chromatographic data, you can also check out my package [chromatographR](https://ethanbass.github.io/chromatographR/).
 For interactive visualization of chromatograms, you can check out my new package [ShinyChromViewer](https://github.com/ethanbass/ShinyChromViewer) (alpha release).

+### Citation

+You can cite chromConverter as follows:

+Bass, E. (2022). chromConverter (Version v0.2.2).
+Zenodo. http://doi.org/10.5281/zenodo.2647541.

+If you use external libraries to convert your files, you should probably cite those as well in published work.